 My own workplace, the Seattle Symphony, suspended me and issued a final warning, citing a breach of digital policy because Alex Klein’s “Queen of Filth” email had been sent to my work email account and not my personal email.

-Despite my good intentions to shed light on his sexist and misogynistic behavior, my concern for his students and other musicians working with him, my own HR department saw me as a potential lawsuit that could bring negative attention to the Seattle Symphony.
+Despite my concern for his students and Calgary Phil colleagues, my own HR department saw me as a potential lawsuit that could bring negative attention to the Seattle Symphony.

-Though they will claim I left voluntarily, I felt forced out.
-I knew they saw me as nothing but a liability after this disciplinary action, especially after a third-party HR coach was brought in to “help” me but mostly criticized me for putting the organization in a vulnerable position, which of course was never my intention.
-I was called a "bad employee", told I majorly f**cked up, that there were board members that wanted me fired, and that I was not cut out for this field.
+They will claim I left voluntarily, but I felt forced out.
+I knew they saw me as nothing but a liability after this disciplinary action, especially after a third-party HR coach was brought in to “help” me without my consent and mostly criticized me for putting the organization in a vulnerable position, which of course was never my intention.
+I was called a bad employee, told I majorly f**cked up, that there were board members that wanted me fired, and that I was not cut out for this field.

-Losing my dream job was as devastating as it was when I was diagnosed with musicians' dystonia—reliving a second loss of a lifelong dream all over again.
-And it happened so quickly and out of control like a tornado, I had no time to process what happened.
+Losing my dream job was as devastating as it was when I was diagnosed with musicians' dystonia — reliving a second loss of a lifelong dream all over again.
+It was traumatic and it happened so quickly and out of control, I had no time to process it.

-This is usually what companies do when they want to downsize or save on budget.
+From an HR perspective, this often happens when companies want to downsize or save on budget.
 They fire people and keep it silent, giving the person a severance paycheck and granting them unemployment while hoping the terminated employee won't speak out or have a chance to speak with their colleagues about what happened to them.
-This process is often used as a convenient loophole for companies to remove employees without explicitly stating performance-related reasons, especially when management holds personal biases against certain staff members or perceives them as a threat.
+This process is often used as a convenient loophole for companies to remove employees without explicitly stating performance-related reasons, especially in cases where management holds personal biases against certain staff members or perceives them as a threat.
 These situations can arise when a manager feels intimidated by an employee's skills, experience, or popularity among colleagues, viewing them as competition rather than an asset to the team.

-By framing the termination as a business decision—citing downsizing, budget constraints, or restructuring—management can mask the true motives behind the dismissal.
-This strategy enables them to sidestep legal risks associated with wrongful termination claims by offering severance packages and granting access to unemployment benefits.
+By framing the termination as a business decision (citing downsizing, budget constraints, or restructuring) management can mask the true motives behind the dismissal.
+This strategy enables companies to sidestep legal risks associated with wrongful termination claims by offering severance packages and granting access to unemployment benefits.
 These gestures are often presented as a goodwill effort, but they primarily serve to discourage the terminated employee from taking legal action or airing grievances publicly.

-In essence, this approach allows management to discreetly remove individuals they don't "like" or feel "inferior" to, without addressing the deeper, systemic issues in the workplace culture.
+In essence, this approach allows management to discreetly remove individuals they simply don't like without addressing the deeper, systemic issues in the workplace culture.
 It reflects a misuse of power, prioritizing personal preferences or insecurities over fairness, accountability, and the value of diverse perspectives and talents within the organization.

-Out of five people who reached out to me, at least four of the people, including myself, who were pushed out or fired were of color, and three were women.
-The hypocrisy of an organization that claims to value staff, embraces diversity and inclusion, has a Chief Diversity Officer (who oversees staff retention, fair and equal practices, and oversees the People & Culture/HR department), and provides DEI roundtables for staff and musicians was…..glaring.
+Out of the handful of people who reached out to me, at least four of them, including myself, who were pushed out and/or fired were of color, and three were women.
+The hypocrisy of an organization that claims to value staff, embraces diversity and inclusion, has a Chief Diversity Officer (who oversees staff retention, fair and equal practices, and oversees the People & Culture/HR department), and provides DEI roundtables for staff and musicians.......was glaring.

 My fired colleagues experiences, although not related to my situation, were harrowing, stating that they were abruptly told their positions were terminated, and then escorted directly off the property without any notice or chance to say goodbye to their friends and colleagues.